Phenomenology of laminar acoustic streaming jets: Characterization of long-range acoustic streaming jets

 \subsection{Negligible acoustic force region far downstream the velocity peak}

-At greater $x$-coordinates, the acoustic force amplitude keeps decreasing due to attenuation.
-Its magnitude relative to inertia keeps reducing with $x$, to the point where both become comparable for $x \simeq L_{\alpha}$.
+Beyond $L_{\alpha}$, the magnitude of the acoustic force relative to inertia decreases due to attenuation, causing $u_x$ to deviate from $U_{x,d}$.
+Equation~\eqref{eq:OM_viscous} is thus unable to describe the on-axis $u_x$ over the entire $x \geq x_p$ jet region, and another approach is needed to recover the on-axis profile of $u_x$ at $x \gg L_{\alpha}$.

-Another approach is thus required for $x \gg L_{\alpha}$, a region where Eq.~\eqref{eq:OM_viscous} is no more valid.
-In this fluid region, most of the energy of the acoustic beam has been attenuated, meaning that the forcing is negligible.
-The jet thus obeys a balance between inertial and viscous forces for $x \gg L_{\alpha}$.
+At $x \gg L_{\alpha}$, most of the energy of the acoustic beam has been attenuated, meaning that the forcing is negligible whatever the $Gr_{ac}$.
+As the pressure forces also are negligible, the jet necessarily satisfies a balance between inertial and viscous forces at $x \gg L_{\alpha}$ according to the Navier-Stokes equations~\eqref{eq:Navier-Stokes_dimensionless}.
 Furthermore, as shown in Sec.~\ref{subsection:attenuation_effects}, the beam attenuation causes the axial momentum of the acoustic streaming jet to asymptotically reach the constant value $M = \pi L Gr_{ac} / \left( 32 N \right) = \pi L_{\alpha} Gr_{ac} / 16 $.
-The situation thus becomes similar to the case of a straight jet of constant axial momentum flux $M$ emerging from an orifice, described by the boundary layer equation:
+The situation thus becomes similar to the case of a straight jet of constant axial momentum flux $M$ emerging from an orifice and described by the boundary layer equation:

 for which a divergence-free self-similar solution is~\cite{Schlichting2000}:

 where

 is the self-similar variable.
 The on-axis velocity of the streaming jet is then: